Ayush170-Future/Distance-Vector-Protocol/README.md

 # Distance Vector Protocol Implementation

-Bellman–Ford Algorithm aka Distance Vector Protocol is an iterative, asynchronous and distributed way of path finding routing paths in a network.
+Bellman–Ford Algorithm aka Distance Vector Protocol is an iterative, asynchronous and distributed way of finding routing paths in a network.

 ## Concept Used